patrickm02L/my-social-media/README.md

 * **Audience:** Semi-private.
 Family, friends, college crowd, local news
 * **Purpose:** Keep upto date with folks on a more personal level.
 * **Type of Content:** Post my stuff, friends stuff, local events, and info about orgs I support.
 * **Insights:** This is the only private social media I have.
-I have a public setting, so folks can follow, but I mostly only converse with people I know In Real Life (IRL).
+I have a public setting, so folks can follow, but I mostly only converse with people I know IRL.
 I very much like the Instagram integration and pretty much exclusively upload pics to Facebook through Instagram these days.
 I've thought about getting rid of Facebook a few times, but I've unfollowed all the brands from my feed, and pretty much just get new from people I know.
 I'm also interested to see what facebook's gonna do with Occulus Rift, Virtual Reality.
 Game Change!

 ### Instagram - [@patrickm02L](http://instagram.com/patrickm02l)
 * **Audience:** Public.